-Trigger warning: Discussion of weight loss recommendations and weight loss surgery.
+Trigger warning: Discussion of exercise as a weight loss tool.

 My 13-year-old thighs redden as I round the penultimate corner of the cross-country race.
 Somehow I’m ahead.
 Way ahead.
 I’ve hauled my chubby body across the fields and up the lane and now, back in the school field, I’m yards from the finish line.
 I’m finally good at a sport — well, if you ignore the burning limbs and the metallic taste in my mouth.
 And not so much good at sport as better than the others in my physical education (PE) group, the Mixed Group, made up from the dregs of boys and girls deemed too hopeless to be able to train with the rest of their gender.

 No matter.
 I am first.
 It’s a bright, clear day.
 I’m miles ahead.
 I’m first.
 I reach the final cone and collapse onto my back, smiling.
 It feels amazing.
 I’m a winner.
 Rolling my head, I notice the second place runner nearing the finish.
 I smile, he looks past me.
 Hang on, he’s running past me.
 He rounds the cone and runs right up to the sports teacher, not more than ten yards away, who thumbs his stopwatch.
 “First!
 Well done.”
 They both give me a sideways glance.